The Gandy-Hyland functional and a hitherto unknown computational aspect of Nonstandard Analysis: The Gandy-Hyland functional in Nonstandard Analysis

-In this section, we list our main results concerning the Gandy-Hyland functional and its so-called canonical approximation $H$, both introduced in the first section.
-As to its provenance, we recall that the $\Gamma$-functional was introduced in \cite{gandymahat} as an example of a functional not Kleene-S1-S9-computable over the total continuous functionals, even with the fan functional as an oracle (See \cite[\S4]{noortje} or \cite{longmann}*{\S8}).
+In this section, we prove our main results concerning the Gandy-Hyland functional $\Gamma$ from $\eqref{GH}$ and its so-called canonical approximation $G$, defined as follows: \be G(Y,s,M)= . \ee As to its provenance, we recall that the $\Gamma$-functional was introduced in \cite{gandymahat} as an example of a functional not Kleene-S1-S9-computable over the total continuous functionals, even with the fan functional as an oracle (See \cite[\S4]{noortje} or \cite{longmann}*{\S8}).
+By contrast, $G$ is primitive recursive, as discussed in Section \ref{TITI}.

-Using the results from the previous section, we prove in Section~\ref{deballen} that the Gandy-Hyland functional $\Gamma(\cdot)$ equals $H(\cdot, M)$ from Section \ref{intro} for all standard inputs and nonstandard $M$; This proof takes place in an extension of the system $\P$ from Section \ref{PIPI}.
+Using the results from the previous section, we prove in Section~\ref{deballen} that the Gandy-Hyland functional $\Gamma(\cdot)$ equals $G(\cdot, M)$ for all standard inputs and nonstandard $M$; This proof takes place in an extension of the system $\P$ from Section \ref{PIPI}.
 From this nonstandard proof, we extract a term from G\"odel's \textsf{T} expressing $\Gamma$ in terms of the special fan functional (See Corollary \ref{scruf}) and a modulus-of-continuity functional.
-Note that this relative computability result \emph{does not involve Nonstandard Analysis}.
-In Section~\ref{ballen2} to \ref{quatre}, we obtain similar nonstandard and relative computability results.
-In particular, we study the \emph{weak continuity functional}, which was first introduced in \cite{bergolijf2}.
+This final result \emph{does not involve Nonstandard Analysis}.

+In Section~\ref{laiba} to \ref{quatre}, we obtain similar nonstandard theorems, from which we extract the associated relative computability results.
+In particular, in Sections~\ref{laiba} and \ref{ballen3}, we prove `pointwise' versions of the above results, not involving a modulus-of-continuity functional.
+We introduce the well-known notion of \emph{associate} of a continuous functional in Section \ref{quatre}, and use it to obtain particularly elegant results.
+In our opinion, the aforementioned variations of the main result establish the robustness of our approach.

-Finally, we show in Section \ref{relletje} that one can re-obtain the original nonstandard theorem (that the Gandy-Hyland functional $\Gamma(\cdot)$ equals $H(\cdot, M)$ for all standard inputs and nonstandard $M$) from the proof of a certain natural relative computability result, called the \emph{Herbrandisation} of the original nonstandard theorem.
+Finally, we show in Section \ref{relletje} that one can \emph{re-obtain} the original nonstandard theorem (that the Gandy-Hyland functional $\Gamma(\cdot)$ equals $G(\cdot, M)$ for all standard inputs and nonstandard $M$) from the proof of a certain natural relative computability result, called the \emph{Herbrandisation} of the original nonstandard theorem.
 In this way, the latter is seen to have the same computational content as its Herbrandisation.
-The latter can be easily obtained for \emph{any} nonstandard theorem in this paper.
+Based on the results in Section \ref{relletje}, one can easily obtain the Herbrandisation for \emph{any} nonstandard theorem in this paper.
+The observed connection between a nonstandard theorem and its `highly constructive' Herbrandisation, provides us with a two-way street between the fields Nonstandard Analysis and Computability.